 Lizzy Yarnold OBE cemented her place in sporting history after winning every major title in her sport of skeleton in just 407 days.
-Lizzy won her first World Championship gold medal at the 2015 event in Winterberg, Germany (with two track records) to add to her Grand Slam collection of the Olympic and European titles and the overall World Cup title in the 2013/2014.
+Lizzy won the World Championship gold medal at the 2015 event in Winterberg, Germany (with two track records) to add to her Grand Slam collection of the Olympic and European titles and the overall World Cup title in the 2013/2014.

 Lizzy is the second athlete ever and the first British slider to hold the Grand Slam titles at the same time when she was the Olympic, World and European Champion.
 Lizzy won the Olympic Skeleton event at the Sochi Winter Olympics on 14th February 2014.
 Lizzy won having led the field in every training run leading up to the Games and over the entire 4 race event – her winning margin of 0.97 seconds was the largest ever.

 Having dominated the skeleton world for several seasons, in 2015 Lizzy decided to take a season-long break from competition in order to re-focus ahead of the next Olympic campaign.

 A keen athlete as a child – Lizzy grew up on a farm and tried her hand at most sports including the heptathlon which she specialised in.
 A Geography & Sports Science graduate, Lizzy is passionate about environmental issues and encouraging healthy role models for young people, in particular, Lizzy feels very strongly that she wants to use her success on the track to help young girls feel better about their body shapes and to take up more sport and activity.
-Since her Olympic win Lizzy has visited over 50 schools across the country spreading that message.
+Since her Olympic win Lizzy has visited over 60 schools across the country spreading that message.